nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------

-## Implementation
-This section describes some noteworthy details on how certain features are implemented.

-### [Developed] Time conflict management
-The time conflict management mechanism is facilitated by `TimeSlot`.
-It is encapsulated in `Tuition` package which defines time slot format, checks time slot format and manage time conflict.
-It implements the following operations:
-- `Timeslot#compareTime()` - Compares two time slots to detect time conflict
-- `Timeslot#isFormatCorrect()` - Checks whether the time slot entered by user follows the format

-Given below is an example usage scenario and how the time conflict management mechanism behaves at each step.

-Step1: The user enters `addclass` command.
-The `Timeslot` will check whehter the format of the time slot entered by user is correct.
-If it is incorrect, a `CommandException` will be thrown and user will receive a guidance to correct the time slot format.

-Step2: After confirmed the time slot format is correct, `TuitionClass` will check whether there is a conflict in time slot exists.
-If there is a conflict, a `CommandException` will be thrown.

-Step3: If time slot follows the format and no conflict exist, a new `TuitionClass` will be created

 ## **Appendix: Instructions for manual testing**